 • Drink water before, during and after your routes.

-6. Prepare tupperware and healthy snacks
+6. Prepare healthy tupperware and snacks

 • This will help you eat healthy and avoid unhealthy temptations.